MOTIONSOFT MASTER SERVICES AGREEMENT

 a.
 Limitation of Action.
 Any legal action arising out of Company’s provisioning of Services, including the failure, malfunction or defect in the Services shall be brought within one (1) year of the occurrence or deemed waived.

 b.
-Non-Solicitation.
+Non-Solicitation / Non-Disparagement.
 Neither party to this Agreement will solicit for employment any then current employee of the other party either directly or indirectly through a third-party during the term of this Agreement, including any renewal thereof, without the mutual agreement of the parties.
+Neither party will publicly disparage, call into disrepute, defame, slander, or otherwise criticize the other party or any of their products or services in a manner detrimental to the business, goodwill, or reputation of the other party in the relevant industry.

 d.
 No Assignment.
 Customer shall not assign any of its rights under this Agreement nor delegate its duties hereunder to another person or entity without the prior written consent of Company, which consent may be granted or withheld in Company’s sole and absolute discretion.
 Any permitted assignment shall be subject to the permitted assignee or transferee agreeing in writing to comply with all the terms and restrictions contained in this Agreement.
 Any attempted assignment in violation of this Section shall be void.
 This Agreement shall inure to the benefit of and be binding upon the parties hereto, their respective trustees, successors, permitted assigns and legal representatives.